rvanguilder/dotfiles/README.md

 A super simple .tmux.conf file.

-## .bashrc_extended
+## bash

-Some entries that can be added to the .bashrc file.
+The .bashrc_extended file has some entries that can be added to the .bashrc file.